-Generally, we expect to publish pieces between 700 and 2,500 words, though somewhat longer pieces may be considered depending on the subject matter and execution.
+Generally, publish pieces between 1,250 and 2,500 words, though somewhat shorter or longer pieces may be considered depending on the subject matter and execution.
 Given the range of backgrounds among our core and extended readership, we aim for all pieces to be accessible without any particular professional training.
 We do not use footnotes or other formal citation styles, but do expect assertions to be supported and sourced through hyperlinks.

 As for authors, we welcome submissions from anyone who might spark new ideas or engagement among readers and look for authors from a variety of backgrounds and experiences.
 We look forward to hearing, and learning, from you.

 Submit editable Word documents to [email protected].
 For authors who lack access to the Internet/email, submissions can be sent via physical mail to: